Bachelor in Arts (B.A.) in Drama & Theatre Studies

 All students take a compulsory module in the contemporary performance research strand alongside their own choice from a range of optional modules, striking a balance between the academic and the practical nature of the course (based on your chosen exit pathway).

-Assessment is by a combination of essays, reflections, practical assignments, class presentations, oral examinations and for students exiting through Drama as a major, joint honours, or single-honours subject, a capstone project.
+Assessment is by a combination of essays, reflections, practical assignments, class presentations, oral examinations and for students exiting through Drama as a major, joint honors, or single-honors subject, a capstone project.

 In view of the international and open cross-disciplinary nature of the subject, students may apply to study abroad in the third year.
 You could spend your third year at a European or American university as part of the Erasmus exchange programme.
 Drama has exchange agreements with the University of California, (Berkeley and San Diego), the University of North Carolina, the Université de Paris-Nanterre (Paris X), the Freie Universität Berlin, the National Kapodistrian University of Athens, Goldsmiths’ College and Royal Holloway College (University of London), and the University of Malta.